abukowski21/SAMI3-GITM-python/docs/source/interpolation.rst

 ESMF is complicated and I've tried to build this out in an approachable way.
 Please don't hesitate to fill out a GitHub issue or contact me with questions or issues.

+Known errors
+************

+This section provides a brief overview of known errors that may occur when running the ESMF interpolation, as well as how to fix them.
+If you encounter an error that is not listed here, please let me know and I will add it to the list.

+A disclaimer first.
+As best stated `here <https://xesmf.readthedocs.io/en/latest/other_tools.html#other-geospatial-regridding-tools>`_,

+    "However, ESMPy is a complicated Python API that controls a huge Fortran beast hidden underneath.
+It is not as intuitive as native Python packages, and even a simple regridding task requires more than 10 lines of arcane code."

+Ideally we would use ESMPy for interpolations since it does not rely on the user installing ESMF, managing the modules with that process, and calling command line functions within Python.
+But ESMPy is a bit difficult to work with.
+One day the functionality to use ESMPy will be added and this section can be deleted, but that day will need to wait until my dissertation is done.

+The following are known errors that may occur when running the ESMF interpolation, as well as how to fix them.

+1. ``Error loading shared library: lib[...].so: cannot open shared object file: No such file or directory``
+	- This error occurs when the compilers used during the ESMF install are not loaded.
+ESMF is looking to use library files that it cannot find.
+	- To fix this, you need to load the same modules used during the install before running any ESMF modules.
+To save time, this module stack can be saved to a collection with ``module save [name]`` and then reloaded with ``module restore [name]``.
+	- On a system without ``modules``, you will need to add the libraries used to install ESMF to your ``LD_LIBRARY_PATH`` or ``$PATH``.
+	- Either can be placed into your startup scripts (.bashrc/.bashprofile/.zshrc/etc.) to be configured automatically when you log iinto the system.
+Setting default modules is also a good idea, but deprecated so not advised in case you screw things up.
+2. ``Error in system call pthread_mutex_destroy: Device or resource busy src/mpi/init/initthread.c``, ``[system_name:mpi_rank_0]``, or ``application called MPI_Abort(comm=...`` errors.
+	- ESMF cannot set up the MPI interface.
+	- You are likely trying to run MPI programs on a login node.
+This is bad practice and system administrators have put in place measures to prevent this.
+You will achieve higher throughput and not take up resources from other users by allocating yourself a compute node (or using a dedicated analysiis node) and running things there.
+3. ``Command [...] not found`` or exit status 127.
+	- The subprocess call could not find the ESMF_RegridWeightGen executable.
+	- To fix this, set the ``ESMF_DIR`` flag (unfortunately named since it's the same name as the variable used during ESMF install) to the path to the ESMF executables.
+From the $ESMF_DIR used inn the install, go to apps/[...]/ and you will see the executables.
+Get into the apps directory and hit tab till you find some programs.
+The directory you found is what ``ESMF_DIR`` should be set to.